briangodwinlim/PyTorch-Finance/README.md

 - `tuning.py` contains the code for hyperparameter tuning.

 - `main.py` contains the code for training the model.

+- `app.py` contains the code for an inference front-end for the model.

 - `serve.py` contains the code for locally serving the model.